 Once your teen has a grasp on how to invest, consider allowing them to have an account where they can see how investing works firsthand.
 A custodial account is a financial account that is set up for minors and allows them the opportunity to save, while still retaining full control over the account until they are an adult.
 This account can give your teen the opportunity to learn some basic investing skills.
 Sit down with your teen before you open the account to set financial goals and discuss investment choices.
 Every month be sure to go over account statements, your investment mix and discuss what happened and why, did the account grow or were there some losses?
 This can be a great learning opportunity while also creating future investments.

 It’s never too early to teach your children about money and investing.
 Introducing your teen to basic investing strategies early can help them lay a strong financial foundation that will last into adulthood.
-If you’re interested in learning about tips for kids, check out this article.

 Securities and Insurance products are: